AdamSchinzel/AdamSchinzel/README.md

 ### Hello there 👋
 ## I'm Adam Schinzel

 Welcome to my GitHub!
-I'm 19 years old fullstack blockchain developer and student from Brno, Czech republic.
+I'm 19 years old fullstack developer and student from Brno, Czech republic.
 I mostly work on web/mobile development, dApps and smart contracts (EVM chains).
 My major interest within Web3 is ZKP and privacy.
 I'm also currently learning Rust and Circom.

 I'm co-founder and CTO at [Decentree](https://decentree.com/), a blockchain development company where I'm leading a group of 5 engineers on client's and internal projects.